SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2024/october-2024/week-40.md

 #### Keywords/tags:
 - **topics covered:** Rewards, Budget fitting, Zealy Updates, automation tool, Budget cuts, process for shorts
 - **emotions:** informative, interactive, productive, Thoughtful

+### Marketing Guild

+- **Type of meeting:** Weekly
+- **Present:** lord kizzy [**facilitator**], Eric Davies [**documenter**], Ayo, Eric Davies, Ese Williams, Photogee, Kenichi, Advanceameyaw, Kareem, Cjfrankie, kateri, Mikasa, Moitlheki, lord kizzy, GorgaSiagian, PeterE, Osmium, Effiom, AshleyDawn, guillermolucero
+- **Purpose:** Marketing Guild weekly meeting

+#### Discussion Points:
+- Budget: No budget fitting was needed from Kizzy's side as all team members are currently underpaid, and we still have reserves, which will hopefully make up for the cuts
+- Podcast Update: Kenichi presented the forthcoming podcast initiative, showcasing its potential and the plan to leverage Zealy for engagement.
+He highlighted that intriguing quests submitted by Ese will be added to the board to enhance the initiative's content.

+It was noted that the WWG monthly Zealy campaign is on hold, and the new Zealy initiative will be managed by the Marketing Guild.

+There will be performance comparisons between the WWG Zealy sprints and the new initiative proposed by Ese, using these results to improve future activities.

+#### Decision Items:
+- The team decided to replace Zealy with the community initiative for now, with the Marketing Guild funding all Zealy activities.
+  - [**effect**] affectsOnlyThisWorkgroup

+#### Keywords/tags:
+- **topics covered:** Budget proposal, podcasts, Graphics, Budget fitting, tooling, Zealy, community engagement
+- **emotions:** short, Collaborative, calm, Thoughtful